wheaton5/wheaton5.github.io/projects/Nabsys.md

 down when the DNA backbone enters the channel and down further when the tag molecules translocate the channel.
 This gives us a measurement of the relative locations of this sequence specific motif.

+<img src="signalprocessing.jpg" style="float:right; height:250px; margin: 0 20px 20px 0;" class="img-rounded">

 ### SIGNAL PROCESSING

-<img src="signalprocessing.jpg" style="float:right; height:250px; margin: 0 20px 20px 0;" class="img-rounded">

 A distance map is analogous to an ordered restriction map or data produced by Bionanogenomic’s system.
 This image displays the output of the signal processing and feature extraction of the current trace.
-I lead this project and managed one other computational biologist.
+I led this project and managed one other computational biologist.

 ### DISTANCE MAP ASSEMBLY